Typhoon Hagupit (2008)

-Typhoon Hagupit, (/tl/, ha-goo-PIT) known in the Philippines as Typhoon Nina, was a powerful tropical cyclone that caused widespread destruction along its path in mid September 2008.
+Typhoon Hagupit, (Note: The name Hagupit (Tagalog: hagupit, [hɐ.ɣʊ.ˈpɪt̚]) was contributed by the Philippines and means "lashing, whipping" in Tagalog.) known in the Philippines as Typhoon Nina, was a powerful tropical cyclone that caused widespread destruction along its path in mid September 2008.
 The 21st depression, 14 tropical storm and 10th typhoon of the 2008 Pacific typhoon season, Hagupit developed from a tropical wave located a couple hundred miles east of the Marshall Islands on September 14.
 Moving generally north-west westwards towards the Philippines, the depression gradually intensified into a tropical storm the following day, and then into became a typhoon on September 22 off the northern coast of Luzon.
 Located within an environment conducive for strengthening, Hagupit rapidly strengthened to attain 10-min sustained winds of 165 km/h and 1-min sustained winds of 230 km/h.
 After making landfall in Guangdong province in China at peak intensity on September 23, Hagupit rapidly weakened over rugged terrain and dissipated on the 25th.

 Hagupit was responsible for 16 deaths, with 7 others missing, and 352.5 million pesos (US$7.49 million) in damage across the Philippines.
 A total of 128,507 people were affected across 13 provinces.
 In Hong Kong, 61 flights at Hong Kong International Airport were cancelled, 87 were delayed, and more were delayed because of the typhoon.
 Schools and courts in the territory were also closed.
 Tai O experienced heavy flooding, while the foundations of several houses in Cheung Chau were severely damaged.
 In Taiwan, at least 1 person was killed and many thousands of people stranded due to Hagupit.
 Furthermore, several buildings, including a prominent hotel were damaged by the storm.
 In Guangdong province, 10 were killed, and 2 remain missing after the storm, mostly in Guangdong province.
 At least 18,500 houses were destroyed and total economic losses reached ¥6.3 billion (US$923.7 million).
 A total of 17 people were killed, with two others listed as missing.
 Overall, the storm was responsible for 102 deaths and $1 billion in damage across several countries.